Gamer2020/pokeemerald-vscode/README.md

 # pokeemerald-vscode
 These are files to add to your pokemerald project folder if you are using vscode.
 I decided to focus these files towards pokeemerad but the concepts should work for other GBA projects.
+The intention for this project is to help people starting out with Pokeemerald and VScosde.
 As time goes on I will add improvements, instructions, etc. Pull requests are welcome!

+# Installation

+Installation is simple.
+All you need to do is copy the ".vscode" folder to the root of your project.

 # Windows